casey/x-serialization-format/README.md

 Strings are encoded as a relative offset pointing to the UTF-8 encoded contents of the string, and the length of the contents in bytes, encoded as a `u64`

+### `CStr`

+C strings are encoded as a relative offset pointing to their contents, and the length of the string in bytes.
+The contents are a null-terminated byte sequence.

 #### `&[T]`

 Slices are encoded as a relative offset pointing to the contents of the slice,